techascent/tech.ml.dataset/docs/nippy-serialization-rocks.md

 # Nippy Rocks!

 We are big fans of the nippy system for freezing/thawing data.
-So we were pleasantly surprized with how well it performs!
+So we were pleasantly surprized with how well it performs with dataset and how easy it was to extend the dataset object to support nippy natively.

+## Nippy Hits One Out Of the Park

 We start with a decent size gzipped tabbed-delimited file.